 APEOs (Alkylphenol ethoxylates) are a group of organic compounds often found in textile and leather products as a result of chemicals used in manufacturing.
-APEOs break down into compounds that are toxic to fish and invertebrates, that don’t break down easily, and that can potentially impact human reproductive, neurological, and immune systems.
+APEOs break down into compounds that are toxic to fish and invertebrates and can potentially impact human reproductive, neurological, and immune systems.

 Tightened restrictions for products imported or sold in the EU can keep textile and footwear products off the market and lead to fines, injunctions, criminal charges, bad press, and seizure or destruction of goods.
 A partnership with an experienced and dedicated third-party lab testing, audit, and certification service can help you avoid product failures due to APEO contamination and determine why a product failure has occurred.